cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

   <tr>
    <td>Online learning</td>
    <td>There are systems in use that use online learning, where a model or similar evolves in near real time with the data flowing in (and there is not necessarily a deploy stage).
-Systems also may modify themself at runtime in this case.
-These types of systems will be address in a future iteration of this MLOps Roadmap as we learn more about how they are used and governed in industry and what the underlying challenges are.</td>
+Systems also may modify themself at runtime in this case without any sort of rebuilding or human approval.
+This will require further research and observation of ermerging practices and use cases of this approach to machine learning.</td>

   </tr>